 Over to you on foods to eat after wisdom teeth removal

-If you have gone through wisdom teeth removal then you should at least wait for a week time before you eat any chewy or crunchy food items.
+If you have gone through wisdom tooth extraction then you should at least wait for a week time before you eat any chewy, crunchy, or semi soft foods.
 Avoid acidic and spicy foods as they can irritate the tissue and cause pain at the surgical site.

-Knowing what to eat after wisdom teeth removal can make your healing process faster and smoother.
+Knowing a nutritious soft food diet after having your wisdom teeth removed can make your healing process faster and smoother.
+The faster the wound healing process is, the faster you can go back to your normal diet.
 Food items like ice cream, water, warm bone broth, etc. can provide relief from inflammation and pain post-surgery.